Garinmckayl/gridsome_starter/README.md

-# gridsome_starter
-Created with CodeSandbox
+# Gridsome starter for codesandbox